Your Employee Engagement Questions Answered

 Q: When it comes to measuring engagement, can you share some best practices that you’ve seen over the years?

-Before working at Liberty Latin America, I was lucky enough to work for the Virgin Group of companies for eight years.
+Before working at Cable & Wireless, I was lucky enough to work for the Virgin Group of companies for eight years.
 I was the UK People Director at Virgin Active then later the People Director at Virgin Media.

 When I was at Virgin Active, we experimented with what we called the Oomphometer.
 This was a tool that we had on our intranet.
 It was like a thermometer.
 People would log in to the intranet portal and it would ask them, “on a scale of 1-10, how are you feeling today?”.
 If someone scored lower than a three, an extra box would pop up and ask why they were feeling so low that day.
 The feedback varied.
 Sometimes it would be trivial things like, “it’s raining” or “I split up with my boyfriend today”.
 But other times, it was “I haven’t had proper training on how to do my job” or “we have a really unpleasant line manager at my health club and we think you need to do something about it”.
 When people filled out the extra box, the feedback was sent directly to our COO and me – I was the HR Director of the UK at the time.